fusioncharts/dev_centre_docs/chart-guide/advanced-charts/drag-node-chart/adding-and-editing-connectors.md

 ```

-<p class="text-info">You can get the latest updated node and connector positions using JavaScript or by [submitting the updated positions]({% site.baseurl %}/chart-guide/advanced-charts/drag-node-chart/updating-chart-data-on-server "@@open-newtab") to a server-side script.</p>
+> You can get the latest updated node and connector positions using JavaScript or by [submitting the updated positions]({% site.baseurl %}/chart-guide/advanced-charts/drag-node-chart/updating-chart-data-on-server "@@open-newtab") to a server-side script.</p>